Visa-free travel to China: Things you need to know

 Q: What if I travel by means other than air?

-A: The visa waiver applies to all travelers coming to China by sea, road and air – open to foreign nationals, except where laws, regulations and bilateral arrangements specify otherwise).
-For arrivals in China by private transport, certain procedures for entry and exit of means of transport shall be processed in accordance with relevant laws and regulations of China.
+A: The visa waiver applies to all travelers coming to China through any air, sea, or land port open to foreign nationals (except where laws, regulations and bilateral arrangements specify otherwise).
+For arrivals to China by private transport, certain procedures for entry and exit of means of transport shall be processed in accordance with the relevant laws and regulations of China.

 Q: Does the visa waiver apply to tour groups?